johnsaviy/DevOps-Project-/Project7.md

 - Mount /var/www/ and target the NFS server’s export for apps
 - Verify that NFS was mounted successfully by running df -h.
-Make sure that the changes will persist on Web Server after reboot: add following line
+Make sure that the changes will persist on Web Server after reboot: add following line:
+<NFS-Server-Private-IP-Address>:/mnt/apps /var/www nfs defaults 0 0

 ![20a](https://user-images.githubusercontent.com/93729559/165945788-7b350263-4969-4adf-a6e5-31bb61a56e53.png)